Arcade of Sonic Title Card

 It's Sonic Adventure 1 themed, and features all SA1 type art, including images of Sonic and Eggman on the console surface, and other characters on the sides of the primarily checkered machine.
 The objective is to stop the spinner on numbers to win points (and likely tickets) The big button in the center of the console triggers the machine, and the display will tell you your points.
 It makes Sonic sound effects as you play.

 These machines are NOT exclusive to Australia.
 There is another one in an arcade at the Disney Contemporary Hotel (access via monorail thru bldg) in the USA on the grounds of that theme park.
 All the machines should be identical, and play in the same manner.
 This particular one is in Glenelg, an area in South Australia.
-Photo by: Skippy
+Photo by: KrEid and sent by Skippy.

 Sonic & Tails Spinner The first spinner was apparently so successful they gave it a sequel!
 This is the "Sonic & Tails Spinner", and naturally it is more elaborate than the first.
 However, it works exactly the same as the Sonic Spinner, only there is a second "Tails wheel" to stop.